StoutIEEE/macropad-workshop/readme.md

 First on the computer you will need to get the firmware and the build tools.

 ### Build Environment
 Setting up the build environment differs based on what system you're on.
 Following the guide [here](https://docs.qmk.fm/#/newbs_getting_started) can get you all set up.
+You should download the x86_64 version.
 We'll walk through what the guide says for **Windows** below with screenshots.

-If you are on another system, you'll have to figure it our yourself at that link, ***but you're probably already used to that I imagine.***
+If you are on another system, this will be slightly easier.

+***Note:*** If you have the windows subsystem you *could* follow the Linux instructions from the bash terminal.
+You will have to manually flash your board though and I ***HIGHLY*** recommend you don't.
+Using avrdude is out of the scope of this workshop.

+#### Windows:

 To start, download msys2.
 That can be found [here](http://www.msys2.org/).
 You want to click the middle download button (for x86_64).
 Allow it to install and open it (just leave the last box checked).